kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 You may be here because your system:

-- 🔧 Works in controlled tests, but behaves unpredictably in real usage
+- 🔧 Works in controlled tests, but behaves **unpredictably** in real usage
-- 🔁 Repeats tool calls or enters retry loops without meaningful progress
+- 🔁 Repeats tool calls or re-enters retry loops without meaningful progress
-- 🧩 Recovers from drift once, then misaligns again later
+- 🧩 Recovers from drift once — then misaligns later
-- 🔄 Breaks when switching models (GPT → Claude → Llama) even with identical logic
+- 🔄 Breaks when switching models (GPT → Claude → Llama) despite identical logic
 - 🤷 Feels “stable only when untouched,” requiring intuition rather than governance

 In other words:

 > **Your agent works — but not reliably, explainably, or repeatably.**

+As systems scale, drift stops being exceptional —
+it becomes a predictable characteristic of multi-turn autonomy.
+If your roadmap includes model migration, orchestration, or autonomous decision routing,
+PLD shifts from **"helpful"** to **infrastructure**.

-If you're at the point where the system is **functional but not consistently recoverable**, PLD provides the missing layer:
+PLD gives you the missing layer:
-a runtime behavioral contract that stabilizes alignment **across turns — not just per response**.
+a runtime behavioral contract that maintains alignment **across turns — not just per response.**

-👉 **If your system "almost works," PLD becomes required — not optional.**
+👉 **If your system *almost works*, you're entering the stage where structured governance becomes necessary.**

 ---